-701.2 : For Re-enrollment
+701.2: For Re-enrollment

 - A. A re-enrollment package will be available in February/March. - B. The re-enrollment form needs to be completed online. - C. If space is limited in a specific class a re-enrollment deadline will be set by administration.
-After the set date, any available spaces will be given to new students. - D. A discount applies to families who enroll before April 15.
-(A non-refundable deposit of \$100.00 per family is required at the time of enrollment.
+After the set date, any available spaces will be given to new students. - D. A discount applies to families who take advantage of early enrollment.
+(A non-refundable deposit of \$100.00 per family is required prior to the early enrollment cut-off date.
 This will be applied toward tuition for the following year.) - E. Re-enrollment is complete once the online form has been submitted and a family deposit received. - F. Families need to be in good financial standing with NCCS in order to re-enroll.